 Download Practice Workbook

 The above methods are shortcuts of Freeze Panes in Excel.
 Hope this will help you!
 If you have any questions, suggestions, or feedback please let us know in the comment section.
-Or you can have a glance at our other articles in the ExcelDemy blog!
+Have a great day!

 - How to Freeze Panes with VBA in Excel